CMSgov/beneficiary-fhir-data/rfcs/0011-db-migration.md

 ### Background on Database Migrations

-Within this proposal we will consider a database migrations to be a group of one or more of the following types of changes that are deployed together:
+Within this proposal we will consider a database migration to be a group of one or more of the following types of changes that are deployed together:

 1. A database schema change consisting of one or more SQL migration scripts executed by Flyway